API Level: 17

 Beware that if your app requests one of the hardware device identifiers (such as the WiFi MAC

-SERIAL number, or the
+address or the

-ANDROID_ID number), they will provide the same value for each
+SERIAL number), they will provide the same value for each

 user because these identifiers are tied to the hardware and not the user.
 Not to mention the other